-We Protect what our communities depend upon.
+We protect what communities depend upon.

 Contact:

-Omaru Heras, Program Coordinator - Water Quality Monitoring
+Omaru Heras, Water Quality Monitoring Program Manager

 oheras@crawfordstewardship.org